 - Limit each slide to 15 to 20 words or elements, with a maximum of four bullets of information.
 Use several simple slides rather than one complicated slide, especially when discussing a subject at length.

 - Avoid preparing more slides than can be successfully presented during your session.
-For a 30-minute express learning session, it is recommended that you limit your presentation to 10 to 15 slides.

 - Set yourself up to have plenty of time to make it through your slides; don't rush.
 Attendees have stressed the importance of this tip.